 Construction Debris, Drywall, Lumber Acceptance

-Our roll-off units accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This container material is sorted at the Burlington transfer station—a process that helps maximize recovery.
-Contractors on steady jobs often set up commercial recurring hauling agreements, while we recommend following EPA construction debris recycling guidance for your site.
+Construction projects in Burlington rely on our containers to handle mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+Everything gets sorted at the transfer station—maximizing material recovery—before final disposal.
+Contractors on rolling jobs often set up commercial recurring hauling agreements, while we encourage reviewing the EPA construction debris recycling guidance for standard site practices.
+Call (802) 461-4847.

 • Framing lumber and offcuts